PLPAcademy/day-3-assignment-Adebrayoh/README.md

 A) Developer Default
 B) Server Only
-C) Full
+// C) Full // this is the answer
 D) Custom

 Which products should you select during the MySQL installation?

-A) MySQL Server, MySQL Workbench, and MySQL Shell
+// A) MySQL Server, MySQL Workbench, and MySQL Shell // this is the answer
 B) Only MySQL Server
 C) MySQL Server and MySQL Router
 D) MySQL Workbench and MySQL Utilities